RareSkills/certora-book/content/certora-constraining-ghost-values-in-rules.md

 }

-//
+/*
-Rule to verify that count increases by exactly the number of times increment()
+*Rule to verify that count increases by exactly the number of times increment() is called
-//is called
+*/

 rule checkCounterIncrements() {